-The Board of Directors determines the policies on executive remuneration including the methodology on determination of each Director's remuneration.
-These policies are determined after being deliberated and reported by the Advisory Panel on Nomination and Compensation comprised entirely of the Directors who do not serve as Executive Officers, in which more than half of whose members being independent Outside Directors, in order to ensure independence and objectivity.
+The Board of Directors determines the policies on executive remuneration including the methodology on determination of each Members of the Board's remuneration.
+These policies are determined after being deliberated and reported by the Advisory Panel on Nomination and Compensation comprised entirely of the Members of the Board who do not serve as Executive Officers, in which more than half of whose members being independent Outside Directors, in order to ensure independence and objectivity.